videojs/generator-videojs-plugin/README.md

 #### `Do you want to include CSS styling, including Sass preprocessing?`
 Respond "Y" to set up your project with a base `.scss` file.

-#### `Do you want to support Internet Explorer 8?` - DEPRECATED

-> **Note**: This prompt is deprecated and will be removed from v4.0.0.

-Respond "Y" to include some Babel presets to polyfill missing ES5 features for IE8.
-See [videojs-spellbook][spellbook] for more.

 #### `Do you want to include documentation support?`
 Respond "Y" to include base files for documentation as well as configuration for generating API documentation.
 This will also include a placeholder in the `README.md` for generating a table of contents.